History of Korea: Balhae

 Balhae was founded only thirty years after Goguryeo had fallen, in 698.
 It was founded in the northern part of former lands of Goguryeo by Dae Jo-yeong, a former Goguryeo general or chief of Sumo Mohe.
 Balhae controlled the northern areas of the Korean Peninsula, much of Manchuria (though it didn't occupy Liaodong Peninsula for much of history), and expanded into present-day Russian Primorsky Krai.
 It also adopted the culture of Tang dynasty, such as the government structure and geopolitical system.

 In a time of relative peace and stability in the region, Balhae flourished, especially during the reigns of King Mun and King Seon.
 Balhae was called the "Prosperous Country in the East".
 However, Balhae was severely weakened and eventually conquered by the Khitan-led Liao dynasty in 926.
 Large numbers of refugees, including Dae Gwang-hyeon, the last crown prince of Balhae, were welcomed by Goryeo.
-Dae Gwang-hyeon was included in the imperial family of Wang Geon, bringing a national unification between the two successor nations of Goguryeo.
+Dae Gwang-hyeon was included in the imperial family of Wang Kŏn, bringing a national unification between the two successor nations of Goguryeo.

 No historical records from Balhae have survived, and the Liao left no histories of Balhae.
-While Goryeo absorbed some Balhae territory and received Balhae refugees, it compiled no known histories of Balhae either.
-The Samguk Sagi ("History of the Three Kingdoms"), for instance, includes passages on Balhae, but does not include a dynastic history of Balhae.
+Goryeo absorbed some Balhae territory, welcomed between 100,000 and 200,000 Balhae refugees including its Crown Prince Dae Gwang-hyeon, and maintained hostile relations with the Liao for destroying Balhae.
+However, Goryeo's official historical record, the Samguk sagi ("History of the Three Kingdoms"), includes passages on Balhae, but did not include a dynastic history of Balhae.
+Balhae was first included in Korean history by Goryeo scholar Yi Seung-hyu's Jewang ungi in 1287.
 The 18th century Joseon dynasty historian Yu Deuk-gong advocated the proper study of Balhae as part of Korean history, and coined the term "North and South States Period" to refer to this era.